Art (ART)

 Introductory seminar to the field of art therapy as a career, history and origins of the field, education standards and application, and art experientials.

-Thematic approaches to art education will be discussed and applied through personal artmaking, lesson planning and experiences in community settings.
-Students will visit PK-12 schools and other educational sites and practice methods of digital documentation and reflective practice.
+Thematic approaches to facilitating art experiences will be discussed and applied through a personal artmaking series, collaborative lesson planning, an educational digital animation and experiences in community settings.
+Students will visit sites for facilitating art and practice methods of digital documentation and reflective practice.
 Field experience hours required.
 Can be taken with ART 295 or ART 296.
 IIA.
 PA-3A.

 ART 201.
 Popular, Media, and Visual Culture.
 (3)